 Up to Speed

-- Earnings aren't over yet.
-SoftBank and Rakuten report Tuesday, followed by Cisco, Tencent, Foxconn and Lyft on Wednesday and Applied Materials on Thursday.
+- Earnings season continues.
+SoftBank and Take-Two report Monday, followed by Twitter, Cisco and Lyft on Tuesday; Uber on Wednesday; and Cloudflare on Thursday.

 Thoughts/feedback/tips?
 Email me — firstname.lastname@example.org — or email@example.com.
-And subscribe to get Index in your inbox every week.
-Thanks for reading — have a great weekend, and see you in two weeks.
+Thanks for reading — have a great weekend.